Believe it or not, we haven’t been in ancient Greek Mycenae site since some high school field trip.

-These rocks are not processed in any manner, and the gaps between them are filled with limestone.
+These rocks exist almost unprocessed in any manner, and the gaps between them have limestone fillings.
 They appear in historical texts since the 13th century AD.

 - Stones of different sizes with their in-between gaps filled with other smaller rocks.

-- Polygonal stones that are processed and fit in a precise and accurate way.
+- Polygonal stones fit in a precise and accurate way.

-- There are the ones made with stones of unequal sizes, yet with the same height.
+- The ones with stones of unequal sizes, yet with the same height.

-- Finally, are the ones with relatively rectangular stones with unequal heights.
+- There are ones with relatively rectangular stones with unequal heights.